jchou68/jc0723/README.md

-# Tool Rental Point of Sale System
+# Tool Rental Point of Sale System :wrench:

 The Tool Rental Point of Sale System is a Java-based application that allows users to manage tools, track holidays, and process tool checkouts.
 It provides a command-line interface for interacting with the system.